-- We also seek comment on specific ways in which consumers were harmed under the light-touch regulatory framework that existed before the Commission's Title II Order.
+- We also seek comment on specific ways in which consumers were harmed under the 50. light-touch regulatory framework that existed before the Commission's Title II Order.
 Much of the Title II Order focused extensively on hypothetical actions Internet service providers "might" take, and how those actions "might" harm consumers, but the Title II Order only articulated four examples of actions Internet service providers arguably took to justify its adoption of the Internet conduct standard under Title II.
-124 Do these isolated examples justify the regulatory shift that Title II reclassification entailed?
+127 Do these isolated examples justify the regulatory shift that Title II reclassification entailed?
 Do such isolated examples constitute market failure sufficient to warrant pre-emptive, industry-wide regulation?
 Were pre-existing federal and state competition and consumer protection regimes, in addition to private sector initiatives, insufficient to address such isolated examples, and if so, why?
 What are the costs and benefits of pre-emptive, industry-wide regulation in such circumstances?
 In particular, does that approach deter competition and competitive entry, and does it have unintended consequences with respect to infrastructure investment?
 Do those unintended consequences outweigh any purported benefits in addressing such isolated cases pre-emptively?
 Is there evidence of actual harm to consumers sufficient to support maintaining the Title II telecommunications service classification for broadband Internet access service?
 Is there any evidence that the likelihood of these events occurring decreased with the shift to Title II? - 51.
 Conversely, what, if any, changes have been made as a result of Title II reclassification that have had a positive impact on consumers?
 Was Title II reclassification necessary for any of those changes to occur?
 Is there any evidence, for example, that consumers' online experiences and Internet access have improved due to policies adopted in the Title II Order?

-4. The Commission has Legal Authority to Classify Broadband Internet Access Service as an Information Service
+4. The Commission Has Legal Authority to Classify Broadband Internet Access Service as an Information Service

-52. As the D.C.
+- 52. As the D.C.
 Circuit has held, "[i]t is axiomatic that administrative agencies may issue regulations only pursuant to authority delegated to them by Congress."
 And that authority is not unbounded.
 The Commission has authority, as the Supreme Court recognized in Brand X, to interpret the Communications Act, including ambiguous definitional provisions.
 However, when interpreting a statute it administers, the Commission, like all agencies, "must operate 'within the bounds of reasonable interpretation."
 And reasonable statutory interpretation must account for both 'the specific context in which . . . language is used' and 'the broader context of the statute as a whole."
-127
+"130 - 53.
+An agency also is free to change its approach to interpreting and implementing a statute so long as it acknowledges that it is doing so and justifies the new approach.
+Evaluating the change in regulatory approach in the Title II Order, the D.C.
+Circuit majority in USTelecom applied a "highly deferential standard" to the agency's predictive judgments regarding the investment effects of

-&lt;sup>123 See, e.g., Title II Order, 30 FCC Rcd at 5652, para.
-121 ("the no-blocking rule will not be as effective because broadband providers might otherwise engage in conduct that harms the open Internet but falls short of outright blocking"); at 5656, para.
-127 ("because of the very real concerns about the chilling effects that preferential treatment arrangements could have on the virtuous cycle of innovation, consumer demand, and investment, we adopt a bright-line rule banning paid prioritization arrangements").
+&lt;sup>126 See, e.g., Title II Order, 30 FCC Rcd at 5652, para.
+121 (stating that "the no-blocking rule will not be as effective because broadband providers might otherwise engage in conduct that harms the open Internet but falls short of outright blocking"); at 5656, para.
+127 (stating that "because of the very real concerns about the chilling effects that preferential treatment arrangements could have on the virtuous cycle of innovation, consumer demand, and investment, we adopt a bright-line rule banning paid prioritization arrangements").